kaushaladdanki/Capstone_CFD/ReadMe.txt

 npm init

-dependancies: npm i express cors body-parser monmgodb
+dependancies: npm i express cors body-parser monmgodb (if not using mongo we will add other dependancy later)

 dev dependancy: npm i -D nodemon